|

 Finally, a bit of a novelty.

-For many years there was a shell house at East Cowes, across the mouth
+For many years there was a shell house at East Cowes.
+This was described as ' the work of the

 late Mr. Frederick Attrill, who passed to his last rest towards the end of